This Winter-Ready Skin-Care Routine Will Have You Glowing All Season Long

 If you're looking at your current beauty routine and feeling utterly unprepared for the ever-changing weather (you know, when it goes from mildly chilly to freezing), take it as a sign to overhaul your regime with something new and different.
 That's where Nip+Fab's new Hyaluronic Fix Extreme4 collection comes in.
 Powered by an unbeatable hyaluronic acid formulation, this lineup promises to hydrate without leaving you feeling greasy.
-And through November 30, use our R29-reader-exclusive promo code HYDRATE10 to get 10% off the entire Hyaluronic Fix range.
-Yours truly, a skin-care-obsessed writer, tried out the core routine for a month to bring you nothing but the truth in my findings.
+Yours truly, a skincare-obsessed writer, tried out the core routine for a month to bring you nothing but the truth in my findings.
 And I am not kidding when I say that I absolutely loved these products.
 My skin has never looked more glowy and hydrated, and it's no longer breakout central — which is a really hard balance to pull off when talking about ultra-rich products.
 Interested in more detail?
 Keep on scrolling to read my full review on each of the four must-have products from Nip+Fab.

 Advertisement